 The Third Wave started in 2018, with the launch of the Cummins 6.7 litre turbodiesel used in Ram Super Duty pick up applications.
-In its first full year of production, the engine reached 500,000 Engine equivalents, corresponding to approximately 15% of the total SinterCast volume in 2019.
-Popular in the Super Duty market, the Cummins engine declined by only 8% in 2020, providing 460,000 Engine Equivalents and accounting for an increased share of almost 18% of the total SinterCast volume.
-The outlook remains positive.
+Popular in the Super Duty market, the Cummins engine declined by only 8% during 2020 and grew by 24% in 2021 to account for 18% of the total volume.
+The outlook remains positive, with near-term growth potential as semiconductor supply improves followed by prolonged diesel demand to satisfy the needs for pulling power and driving range the Super Duty sector.